huggingface/hub-docs/tasks/src/reinforcement-learning/about.md

 ## Inference

-Inference in Reinforcement learning, differs a bit from traditional supervised learning where you just deal with model and test data.
-In RL, once you have trained an agent in an env, you try to run the trained agent for specific no of steps to get the average reward its able to get.
+Inference in reinforcement learning differs from other modalities, in which there's a model and test data.
+In reinforcement learning, once you have trained an agent in an environment, you try to run the trained agent for additional steps to get the average reward.

 A typical training cycle consists of gathering experience from the environment, training the model, and running the model on a test environment to obtain average reward.
 Below there's a snippet on how you can interact with the environment using the `gymnasium` library, train a model using `stable-baselines3` and run the agent on test environment.